-Building a great team for organizational success can be likened to making a great dish.
+Building a great team for organizational success can be compared to making a great dish.
 You need a lot of different and disparate ingredients combined in specific quantities according to a precise formula or sequence to achieve the desired result.
 Your main ingredients determine the sort of meal you are making, but on its own, it could not deliver the satisfaction diners want.
-Although no one is ever going to eat a bowl of salt or drink a glass of cooking oil for lunch, without those side ingredients the main condiments would be bland and incomplete.
+Without the side ingredients such as salt and cooking oil, the main condiments would be bland and incomplete.

 What is diversity?